openshift/assisted-service/README.md

 Image is uploaded to deployed S3 under the name template "installer-image-\<cluster-id\>".

 ## Assisted Service on console.redhat.com
-The Assisted Installer is also available for users as a SAAS hosted in console.redhat.com.
+The Assisted Installer is also available for users as a SaaS hosted in console.redhat.com.

 More information is available here: [Assisted Installer on console.redhat.com](docs/cloud.md)